raiguard/pesticide/README.md

 ## Status

 This project is in early alpha.
-It currently shows variables and stack traces, and somewhat shows the output of the debugee, but does not do much else.
+It currently shows variables, the call stack, and the debugee stdout.
+It expects there to be a kakoune session given by `--session`, and does not have a built-in source viewer yet.

+Two-way comms between kakoune and pesticide are working, so it should be fairly usable soon.
+Then the UI code needs to be overhauled.

 ## Motivation